What is a Urinary Tract Infection?

-Urinary tract infection, unsurprisingly, are extremely uncomfortable and can cause distraction, discomfort, and distress throughout the day.
+Urinary tract infection, unsurprisingly, are uncomfortable and can cause distraction, discomfort, and distress throughout the day.
 Fortunately there are various measures you can take to avoid getting a UTI.

-1. Wipe from back to front when using the bathroom
+1. Wipe from front to back

-2. Pee before and after sex
+2. Urinate before and after sex

 3. Don’t hold your pee for hours